Writing

 This might be the part I feel most strongly as a designer.
 Teams have tolerated half-baked live products because the alternative was not available.
 Fixing the awkward flow, polishing the empty state, instrumenting the event, improving the data view, adding the missing review step, tightening the copy, making the prototype production-ready: all of that competed for scarce time.

 That does not mean every builder should ship whatever they want.
-It means teams need better guardrails, not more helplessness.
-Design systems, review gates, source-of-truth docs, test routines, observability, and human judgment become more important because more people can now move the product.
+It means teams need better guardrails.
+Design systems, review gates, source-of-truth docs, test routines, observability, and clear ownership become more important because more people can now move the product.

 The SDLC becomes less linear